Discover more about Arc Cinema and the program

 Catch free documentaries on rotation every weekend and book your tickets for our monthly Vinyl Lounge listening party.

 Enjoy locally roasted Redbrick coffee and a selection of sandwiches and sweet treats.
+Open Monday to Friday 8.30am to 3pm and Saturday and Sunday 10am to 2pm.
 Joining us for an evening screening?
-Arrive early and grab a drink from the bar.
+The cafe and bar is also open late for NFSA screenings and events.

 A sanctuary for all seasons, with beautifully landscaped gardens framed by covered seating areas – perfect for quiet coffees.